-Cumberland Brewing Company was created with the desire to share a beer in a place that would be inclusive an inviting to all in our community.
-We believed if we made a space where we wanted to share a beer, others would also enjoy it.
+Cumberland Brewing Company was created with the desire to share a beer in a place that would be inclusive and inviting to everyone in our community.
+We believed if we constructed a space where we wanted to share a beer, others would also enjoy it.
 Good ideas start here, bad ideas end here, and everything in-between.
-Our mandate has always been to make good beer, good food, and a welcoming space for our guests.
+Our mandate has always been to make great beer, great food, and a welcoming space for our guests.
 This in turn creates good jobs in our little Village, and a tight circular economy that is also sustainable.

-In October 2011 Michael and Caroline Tymchuk started Riders Pizza, and it slowly built to become a foothold in the community.
-When the brewery was built in 2014, the pizza shop grew too fast for the space they were in and moved across the street to a new location.
-On Feb 2, 2016 CBC created its own kitchen, and it continues to create interesting and quality-made food.
+In October 2011 Michael and Caroline Tymchuk started Riders Pizza, and it slowly became a foothold in the community.
+When the brewery was built beside Riders Pizza in 2014, our first thought was to offer pizza to our customers, so we cut a hole in the wall and did just that.
+But the little pizza shop couldn’t handle the increased customer base and moved across the street to a larger location.
+You can no longer get pizza at the Brewery, but you can get CBC beer at Riders Pizza!
+On Feb 2, 2016, CBC created its own kitchen, and it continues to create interesting, quality-made food.

-Darren Adam and Michelle Forslund came to Riders Pizza early in 2013 and met the Tymchuks as they ordered and ate their pizza.
-When Darren heard of Michaels experience and history, he hatched a plan to convince his new friends to partner in a Brewery for Cumberland.
+In early 2013 Darren Adam and Michelle Forslund met the Tymchuks for the first time while enjoying their pizza.
+When Darren heard of Michael’s experience and history, he hatched a plan to convince his new friends to partner in a Brewery for Cumberland.
 It took a little longer than planned for Darren to sell himself to the Tymchuks, but in the end, he was able to (con)vince them.

-The business model at CBC is described as a “Community Brewery”.
-All decisions and ideas are proposed based on the concept that it contributes positively to the community.
+The business model at CBC is described as a “Community Brewery.”
+Decisions and ideas are proposed based on the concept that it contributes positively to the community.
 No distribution outside of Cumberland, and no bottling or canning.
-We believe that beer tastes best right at any brewery, and that is why we say “If you want our beer, come here”.
+We believe that beer tastes best right at any brewery, and that is why we say, “If you want our beer, come here.”

-We want to acknowledge the amazing support that we have always received from our “Peers in Beer”.
-Every brewery that we have ever contacted with questions or issues have always been helpful and supportive.
+We want to acknowledge the amazing support that we have always received from our “Peers in Beer.”
+Every brewery that we have ever contacted with questions or issues has always been helpful and supportive.
 We are happy to do the same.
 The craft beer industry is full of talented community-minded people and we feel so lucky to be a part of it.